Citizenship and Immigration Status Requirements for all Programs

 • Special Immigrants from Iraq and Afghanistan;

-1. Refugee is “an alien outside their country of origin who is unable or unwilling to return to his or her country of origin because of persecution or on account of race, religion, nationality, membership in a particular social group, or political opinion” as defined by sec.
+1. Refugee is “an alien outside their country of origin who is unable or unwilling to return to his or her country of nationality because of persecution or a well-founded fear of persecution based on of race, religion, nationality, membership in a particular social group, or political opinion” as defined by sec.
 101 (a) (42) of the INA

 1. Withholding of Removal or Deportation, or Removal Withheld is an immigration status, similar to asylee.
-It is usually granted by an Immigration Judge to an alien under section 241 (b)(3) or 243(h) of the INA.
-The USCIS or the Department of Justice withholds an alien’s deportation because of a threat to life or freedom in the person's home country due to race, religion, nationality, membership in a particular social group, or political opinion.
+It's usually granted by an Immigration Judge to an immigrant under section 241 (b)(3) or 243(h) of the INA.
+The USCIS or the Department of Justice withholds an immigrant's deportation because of a threat to life or freedom in the person's home country due to race, religion, nationality, membership in a particular social group, or political opinion.
 The Personal Work Responsibility and Opportunity Reconciliation Act (PWRORA) of 1996, codified at 8 U.S.C.
-1612 (a)(2)(A) exempts aliens whose deportation (removal) was withheld from the five-year bar on federally funded benefits.
+1612 (a)(2)(A) exempts immigrants whose deportation (removal) was withheld from the five-year bar on federally funded benefits.
+For food assistance, the exemption doesn't apply until the immigrant adjusts from this status to LPR.
 For more information on eligibility for benefits see WAC 388-424-0020(2)(iv).

 1. Hmong or Highland Laotian tribe members:

 • Must be born prior to May 8, 1975.
-The tribe member's spouse and unmarried dependent children do not have to be tribal members to qualify for federal benefits.
+The tribe member's spouse and unmarried dependent children don't have to be tribal members to qualify for federal benefits.

 • Must be lawfully present in the U.S. and must sign the following statement under penalty of perjury to be eligible for federal benefits, if not eligible under a qualified alien status:

-• At least one year or longer, the parolee is a lawfully present qualified immigrant.
+• At least one year or longer, the parolee is a lawfully present qualified immigrant for cash, but they are a non-qualified alien for food.

-• For less than a year, the parolee is a lawfully present non-qualified alien.
+• Less than a year, the parolee is a lawfully present non-qualified alien for cash and food programs.

-The I-864 Affidavit of Support commits the sponsor (or sponsors) to financial support of the sponsored immigrant, which ends only if the alien:
+The I-864 Affidavit of Support commits the sponsor (or sponsors) to financial support of the sponsored immigrant, which ends only if the immigrant:

-• Becomes subject to removal or no longer has Lawful Permanent Resident (LPR) status and has departed the U.S.; or
+• Becomes subject to removal or no longer has LPR status and has departed the U.S.; or

 • Dies.

-Divorce does not terminate a sponsor’s obligation to a spouse.
+Divorce doesn't terminate a sponsor’s obligation to a spouse.

-NOTE: We do not deem the sponsor’s income to battered aliens and their dependents, who self-petitioned under the Violence Against Women Act (VAWA).
+NOTE: We don't deem the sponsor’s income to battered aliens and their dependents, who self-petitioned under the Violence Against Women Act (VAWA).

 State and federal programs have different rules and eligibility requirements, and sponsored immigrants still may be eligible for some state-funded benefits.
 For more information, see WAC 388-450-0156 and EA-Z Manual, Income, Allocation and Deeming.

 1. Lawfully present non-qualified alien is a term used in federal immigration law.
-It does not indicate whether an alien is eligible for benefits.
-Non-qualified aliens have temporary permission to stay in the U.S. If their application for status adjustment is denied, so is their temporary permission for remaining in the U.S., and their immigration documents are not re-issued after they expire.
+It doesn't indicate whether an immigrant is eligible for benefits.
+Non-qualified aliens have temporary permission to stay in the U.S. If their application for status adjustment is denied, so is their temporary permission for remaining in the U.S., and their immigration documents aren't re-issued after they expire.

 Non-qualified aliens may be eligible for some benefits.
 For more information, see WAC 388-424-0001, and EA-Z Manual Section - Citizenship and Alien Status Requirements Specific to Program.